benheick/MIST-4610-Tableau-Group-Project/README.md

 This is important in analyzing if there were any current events that year that would have decreased the happiness index, like the war between Russia and Ukraine and the support the countries received from others.

-Describing your dataset and what data it contains: Where was it obtained, what are the dimensions of it (rows and columns), what are the various columns, data types, etc. Describe it in sufficient detail so that an uninformed reader would understand the dataset.
+Describing your dataset and what data it contains:

 We found our dataset on kaggle.com.
 There are 4 columns and 1524 rows of data.